JacksonBurns/fastprop/paper/paper.md

 a [@unimol] b [@mhnn] (summary result is geometric mean across tasks) c [@cmpnn] d [@deepdelta] e [@flash] f [@ysi] (original study did not report accuracy across entire dataset) g [@hopv15_subset] (uses a subset of the complete HOPV15 dataset) h [@fubrain] i [@pah] * These results were generated for this study.

 ### QM9
- - ~130k points
- - Originally described in Scientific Data [@qm9] and perhaps _the_ most established property prediction benchmark; quantum mechanics derived descriptors for all small molecules containing one to nine heavy atoms.
+Originally described in Scientific Data [@qm9] and perhaps the most established property prediction benchmark, Quantum Machine 9 (QM9) provides quantum mechanics derived descriptors for all small molecules containing one to nine heavy atoms, totaling ~130k.
- - Data was retrieved from MoleculeNet [@moleculenet] in a more readily usable format.
+The data was retrieved from MoleculeNet [@moleculenet] in a readily usable format.
- - For comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol], a derivative of Chemprop that also encodes 3D information.
+As a point of comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol] previously mentioned.
- - In this study they trained on only three especially difficult targets (homo, lumo, and gap) using 80/10/10 scaffold-based splitting.
+In that study they trained on only three especially difficult QOIs (homo, lumo, and gap) using scaffold-based splitting.

  - `fastprop` gets an L1 average across the three tasks of 0.0062, which beats everything except the CMPNN which is also encoding 3D information.
  - TODO: re-run the CMPNN and Chemprop with a holdout set to get a more honest result.
 <!-- [01/17/2024 02:59:17 PM fastprop.fastprop_core] INFO: Displaying validation results: